lit/lit/packages/labs/react/README.md

 ```

 NOTE: This type casting is not associated to any component property.
 Be
-careful to use the corresponding type dispatched or bubbling from the
+careful to use the corresponding type dispatched or bubbled from the
 webcomponent.
-Incorrect type casts might result in events with missing
+Incorrect types might result in additional properties, missing
-properties.
+properties, or properties of the wrong type.

 ## `useController`